kohkimakimoto/essh/README.md

 ### Next Steps

 In the [Getting Started](#getting-started) guide.
 I have explained the basic features of Essh.
-If you want to get in-depth information about Essh, proceed to next section.
+If you want to get in-depth information about Essh, proceed to the next section.

 ## Configuration Files